Semptic/kuhn-cloud/README.md

 kubectl version
 ```

+You might need to rerun tofu, because for now the kube api is blocked by the firewall and only the local IP is allowed.
+Since it will change regularly you also need to update the ip by applying tofu agian.

 #### Setup

 To setup the base line of cluster services like monitoring, storange, etc. you need to run `setup.sh` to make sure all are setup and installed in the correct order.